munyagu/barbwire-security/readme.txt

 3. Help

 == Changelog ==

+= 1.4.6.5 =
+update renew readme.txt and plugin file header. update move the translation from mo files to Polyglots

 = 1.4.6.4 =
 fix From version 1.4.6.3, part of the login URL change function was not working properly.